Apex Legends Global Series: 2021–22 season

 For the second season of ALGS, the total prize pool was increased to $5 million.
 EA and Respawn shifted the series to a different format and expanded it to allow Xbox and PlayStation players to compete.
 Viewership for the second season began slow, with an average viewership of less than 10,000 in North America and EMEA, the two most popular regions, throughout the regular season of first split.
 The Split One Playoffs saw a significant increase in viewership, peaking at over 300,000 viewers and averaging 55,000 — nearly the same viewership as the inaugural season ALGS Championship.
 With an average minute audience of over 539,000 and 10.3 million total hours watched, the Split Two Playoffs on May 1, 2022, broke viewership records across all of EA's titles.
 The ALGS Championship was held at the PNC Arena in Raleigh, North Carolina on July 7–10.
 Unlike the previous season, there was only one championship match, with teams from all regions competing.
 The event had a $2 million prize pool, and it marked the first time that the ALGS held a live-audience event.
 Australian team DarkZero Esports won the series' second season.
-The online regular season for split 1 of the ALGS Year 3 Pro League begins on November 6.

 2022–23 season

-The third season of ALGS is underway.
-For this season, the prize pool will stay the same as before at $5 million.
+For the third season, the prize pool stayed the same as before at $5 million.
+The online regular season for Split 1 of the ALGS Year 3 Pro League began on November 6, 2022.
 Although Split 1 dropped in viewership by 30%, it peaked at over 500,000 viewers during the playoffs across multiple channels on both Twitch.tv and YouTube.
 This Split was held at Copper Box Arena in London and introduced a new fast-paced format for the finals called Match Point.
 In this format, a team can only be crowned the victor once they win a game after they have already garnered 50 points.
-Although this season is just getting started, Split 1 was an amazing showcase of player skill and teamwork.
-Team Solo Mid ultimately took home the crown and took home $300,000 and their in-game-leader ImperialHal winning MVP of the tournament.
+Team SoloMid (TSM) ultimately won the Split 1 Playoffs and took home $300,000 and their in-game-leader ImperialHal winning MVP of the tournament.